Solo Violinist | Composer

 Midori Komachi has developed a diverse career in bridging UK and Japanese cultures through music.
 Based between London and Tokyo, her recent projects have included collaborations with British Airways, LUSH, OPPO, All Nippon Airways and Backes & Strauss.
 Since 2021 Midori is a Musician in Residence at the British Council and PRS Foundation, where she has led a digital residency with Diamantina, Brazil.

-Midori studied in Basel, Switzerland at the age of 12 where she was accepted exceptionally as a “Young Talented Student” at the Basel Music Conservatoire.
-Subsequently she made her debut as a soloist with the Zurich Chamber Orchestra, conducted by Howard Griffiths.
-Since then she has appeared in some of the world's prestigious venues, including Tonhalle Zurich, Tokyo Opera City Hall, Muza Kawasaki(Japan), Philharmony Warsaw, Wigmore Hall, St.George's Bristol, Rector's Palace (Croatia).
-She has also given recitals at festivals in the UK, France, Holland and Hungary.
+Midori has performed as a soloist extensively throughout Europe and Japan.
+Midori made her debut as a soloist at the age of 12 with the Zurich Chamber Orchestra, conducted by Howard Griffiths.
+Since then, she has appeared in some of the world's most prestigious venues, including Tonhalle Zurich, Tokyo Opera City Hall, Philharmony Warsaw, Wigmore Hall, and the Rector's Palace (Croatia).

 Since 2012, Midori has developed a cultural exchange project in UK and Japan, introducing works by composers from both countries.
 For this project she has been supported by the Daiwa Anglo-Japanese Foundation, Britten-Pears Foundation, Holst Foundation and Vaughan Williams Charitable Trust.
 In 2012 she led a series of workshops with composers Nicola LeFanu and Yuka Takechi, and in 2013 worked with Toshio Hosokawa, performing his Elegy for Solo Violin in Tokyo and London to high critical acclaim.